Derbyshire: Media

-Because of the size of the county, southern parts of Derbyshire such as Derby, Matlock, Ashbourne and Bakewell are covered by BBC East Midlands and ITV Central in Nottingham, broadcast from Waltham.
+Because of the size of the county, southern parts of Derbyshire such as Derby, Matlock, Ashbourne and Bakewell are covered by BBC East Midlands and ITV Central in Nottingham, broadcast from Waltham transmitting station.

-Northeast Derbyshire, Chesterfield, the eastern High Peak (Hope Valley) and northern area of the Derbyshire Dales (Tideswell and Hathersage) are covered by ITV Yorkshire and BBC Yorkshire from Emley Moor, with their ITV News Calendar and Look North programmes, both from Leeds.
-The western area of the High Peak (Buxton, Glossop, New Miils and Chapel-en-le-Frith) is covered by BBC North West from Winter Hill and ITV Granada, both based in Salford.
+Northeast Derbyshire, Chesterfield, the eastern High Peak (Hope Valley) and northern area of the Derbyshire Dales (Tideswell and Hathersage) are covered by ITV Yorkshire and BBC Yorkshire from Emley Moor transmitting station, with their ITV News Calendar and Look North programmes, both from Leeds.
+The western area of the High Peak (Buxton, Glossop, New Miils and Chapel-en-le-Frith) is covered by BBC North West from Winter Hill transmitting station and ITV Granada, both based in Salford.

-BBC Local Radio for the county is provided by BBC Radio Derby, BBC Radio Sheffield (covering Chesterfield and Bolsover) and BBC Radio Manchester (covering Glossop, New Miils and Chapel-en-le-Frith).
+BBC Local Radio for the county is provided by BBC Radio Derby, BBC Radio Sheffield (covering Chesterfield and Bolsover) and BBC Radio Manchester (covering Glossop, New Mills and Chapel-en-le-Frith).

 County-wide commercial radio stations are Capital Midlands, Hits Radio East Midlands, Gold, Greatest Hits Radio East Midlands and Greatest Hits Radio Yorkshire (for Chesterfield, Matlock and Bakewell).

 Sport

-Derbyshire has two Football League teams, Derby County, which plays in the EFL Championship, the second tier of English football.
-The next highest-placed team is Chesterfield, which participates in EFL League Two, the fourth tier of English football.
-There are also many non-league teams playing throughout the county, most notably Alfreton Town, which plays in the National League North.
-The county is currently home to the world's oldest football club, Sheffield F.C., which plays in Dronfield in north-east Derbyshire.
+Derbyshire has two Football League teams, Derby County, who play in the EFL Championship, the second tier of English football.
+The next highest-placed team is Chesterfield, who participate in EFL League Two, the fourth tier of English football.
+There are also many non-league teams playing throughout the county, most notably Alfreton Town, who play in the Northern Premier League.
+The county is currently home to the world's oldest football club, Sheffield F.C., who play in Dronfield in north-east Derbyshire.
 Glossop was the smallest town in the country to have a football team in the top tier of English football, Glossop North End.